Answer:

 - Anti-doping tests for athletes

-The supplements that can cause these interactions include B vitamins such as biotin, niacin and riboflavin, as well as calcium supplements, creatine, iron supplements, St. John’s wort, vitamin C, L-tryptophan, and 5-HTP, as well as certain foods and drinks.
+The supplements that can cause these interactions include B vitamins such as biotin, niacin and riboflavin, as well as calcium supplements, creatine, iron supplements, L-arginine, St. John’s wort, vitamin C, L-tryptophan, and 5-HTP, as well as certain foods and drinks.
 High-dose N-acetyl cysteine (NAC) may also interfere with certain tests, although this may depend on how it is administered.

 Sign in as a member to learn which vitamins and supplements interfere with which tests, when to stop taking these supplements before tests to avoid interference.